Hammarn/1MB335/Lab5.md

 Now, launch the alignment.
 It will take a while.
 In the meantime, you can work on the next step, which is another alignment, of a single sequence.
 It is also a good time to take a break!

-#### Step 5: Align the sequence for *16S*
+#### Step 5: Align the sequence for the large mitochondrial ribosomal RNA (rRNA)

-*TODO figure out the corresponding genes for yeast.
-16S is part of the 30S subunit (=the small subunit).*

 Nowadays there is an abundance of genomic data available, for organelles and for entire genomes, for a large number of species.
 This is why in this session and in the bioinformatic project, you are aligning the entire mitochondria.
-However for a long time, it was more common to work with alignment of single genes (and in some cases, for example when exploring the diversity in a given environment, it is still the normal approach).
+However for a long time, it was more common to work with alignment of single genes (and in some cases, for example when exploring the diversity in a given environment, it is still a common approach).
 Aligning single genes might also be a good approach when working with diverse species.

-The 16S ribosomal RNA is - and has been - used a lot in phylogenetic inferences, as it is a slowly evolving. *Name in yeast?*
+The  mitochondrial ribosomal RNA (rRNA) which is part of the large subunit of the ribosome (in the mitochondria) is - and has been - used a lot in phylogenetic inferences, as it is a slowly evolving.
+Depending on the species you are working with, this RNA might have different names, for example 16S, rnl, l-RNA, 21S etc.

-In folder `/proj/g2019029/private/DATA/session5/XXX` you will find 12 fasta files, corresponding to the sequence of interest for the same 12 species than in the previous steps.
-Prepare the alignment input in the same way: create a fasta file with the 12 sequences and change the headers to short ones (remember to modify the part of the short header about the type of sequence).
+In folder `/proj/g2019029/private/DATA/session5/XXX` you will find nine fasta files, corresponding to the sequence of interest for nine of the species from the previous step.
+Start by finding the corresponding sequence for the four remaining species (go to ncbi, find the annotated mitochondria, and look for rRNA; be careful, there are two rRNA per mitochondrial genome!
+Choose the larger one).

+Then, prepare the alignment input in the same way like in steps 3 and 5: create a fasta file with the 13 sequences and change the headers to short ones (remember to modify the part of the short header about the type of sequence).
 Now, proceed to the alignment with `mafft`.
 You can take the same command like the one you created when submitting the alignment for the entire genome - remember to modify the input and output file name.
 Submit it as a job like this - replace YOURCOMMAND, and youremailforUppmax:

 ```
 (echo '#!/bin/bash -l'